 At the Southern California Walk Strong to Cure JM® Saturday, February 23rd at Griffith Park, YOU have a chance to help accelerate JM research.

 Working with top genetic researchers at the Children's Hospital of Philadelphia (CHOP), Cure JM is seeking to better understand the genetic causes of JM.
 This research is important to help find better treatments and a cure.

 Who: All Cure JM families and extended families.
 Families can participate even if the JM patient is not present.

-When: Saturday, November 17, Noon - 5:00 PM.
-The Chapter Family Event is from 1:00 PM - 4:00 PM and genetic samples will be collected before, during, and after the event.
+When: Saturday, February 23rd, 2019.
+The Walk is from 10:00am - Noon and research samples will be collected before, during, and after the event.

 What: Sign up here for your family to take part by providing a genetic sample.
-A genetic researcher and phlebotomist from CHoP will be collecting blood and saliva samples.
+A genetic researcher and phlebotomist from CHoP will be collecting blood or saliva samples.

 Ideally, blood samples will be collected from each JM patient, parent(s), and sibling(s) in attendance, but saliva samples would also be helpful if the participant prefers to give saliva instead of blood.
 Grandparents in attendance will also be asked to either provide a blood or saliva sample.

 You must sign up in advance to participate.
 Each family will sign up for a 30 minute time block, though in many cases the collection will not take the full time allotted.